Akdeniz/google-play-crawler/README.md

 This project is available thanks to this project : https://github.com/egirault/googleplay-api.

-All the protobuf research in Google Play API belongs to them.

 Take a look at code, it is not that sophisticated..